Record-breaking NRMP Match produces 7,132 new DO residents | LEARN MORE

 Who can apply for the fellowship?

 This program is open to all osteopathic physicians who are in an active AOA- or ACGME-accredited residency or fellowship training program.
-We are seeking a class of 10 fellows.
+We are seeking a class of ten fellows.

 How many seminars will I attend?

-For the 2020-2021 cohort, the TIPS program has slightly modified its format.
-This year, fellows will attend two in-person seminars, in conjunction with AOA events such as the LEAD conference, and participate in six video conferences.
+For the 2023-2024 year, fellows will attend three in-person seminars, in conjunction with AOA events such as the OMED conference, and participate in five video conferences.
 Please note that the agenda will be subject to change.

 Is attendance mandatory?

 Yes.
-A fellow who is accepted into the program is expected to attend all in-person sessions, complete all assignments by the deadline, and participate in at least four of the six digital meetings.
+A fellow who is accepted into the program is expected to attend all in-person sessions, complete all assignments by the deadline and participate in at least four of the five digital meetings.

 How much does the program cost?